flowroute/flowroute-numbers-ruby/README.md

 ### InboundRoutesController<a name=inboundco></a>

+Location: **./flowroute-numbers-ruby/lib/flowroute_numbers/controllers**

 The Inbound Routes Controller contains the methods required to view all of your existing inbound routes and to create new inbound routes.
 Methods must be added to a Ruby file and that file run from the **flowroute-numbers-ruby** directory in a terminal window.
-The following shows an example **routes.rb** file containing all of the Controller's methods:
+The following shows an example file,  **routes.rb**, containing all of the Controller's methods:

 	require '/Users/jdoe/Documents/SDKs/flowroute-numbers-ruby/lib/flowroute_numbers/'
 	require 'rubygems'